bolg55/fastify_starter/README.md

 I've added a new React frontend for testing the API.
 You can find it in the `frontend` folder.
 It is a simple react app built with vite and SWC.

+The front end allows you to sign in, view protected routes, update profile name, sign out, and make a payment using Stripe.

+> Note: If you do not deploy your backend to a live server, you will need to use something like [ngrok](https://ngrok.com/) to expose your local server to the internet so that the frontend can communicate with it when testing the Stripe integration.

 ## Core features

 - [x] Fastify